ProvableHQ/leo/documentation/language/08_cheatsheet.md

 ```leo file=../code_snippets/cheatsheet/main/src/main.leo#const_generics_struct
 ```

-Note that generic structs cannot currently be imported outside a program, but can be declared and used in submodules.
 Acceptable types for const generic parameters include integer types, `bool`, `scalar`, `group`, `field`, and `address`.
+Generic structs can be declared in a program, in a submodule, or in a library, and can be referenced from any consumer via their fully qualified path.

 ### Option Types